socialgorithm/docs/README.md

-# Socialgorithm
+# Socialgorithm Documentation

 Welcome to the Socialgorithm documentation!

 This will give you a brief overview of our system architecture, and explain how to write integrations for it.